Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Most notably, the free version is ad supported, and frankly, the ads can become distracting and annoying.
 It’s not bad at first, but it does start to wear on you over time.

 And from reading the forums, it sounds like a lot of folks just end up giving up for the day, which is what I did before upgrading to the paid plan.
-Bottom line, it can just be very discouraging as you try to learn.
+Simply put, it can be very discouraging.

-And lastly, free users have a limited amount of “test outs.”
-In short, if there’s skill or topic that you already know really well and you want to skip ahead to keep learning new material, you can take a short quiz to “test out” of that particular topic and move on to the next lesson.
+Finally, free users have a limited amount of “test outs.”
+In short, if there’s a skill or topic that you already know really well and you want to skip ahead to keep learning new material, you can take a short quiz to “test out” of that particular topic and move on to the next lesson.
 However, free users only have a very limited amount of “test outs” they can use.
+There are also some limitations around navigating lessons; you can’t just hop back and forth to easily review work you’ve already completed, which is kind of a bummer.

-These are really the three biggest drawbacks of the the free version.
-So in essence, I love that there is a free version, but it is extremely limited.
+These are three pretty significant drawbacks to the the free version, in my opinion.
+I love that there is a free version, but it is extremely limited.

-My final highlight worth noting with Duolingo is that I like that they try to gamify the learning experience.
-As you complete each lesson, you earn experience points (or XP points for short), as well as Duolingo currency known as “lingots.”
+My final highlight worth noting is that I like that they try to gamify the learning experience (though this can also be viewed as a negative).
+As you complete each lesson, you earn experience points (or XP points for short), as well as Duolingo currency known as “gems.”

-The XP points relate to your daily goals and allow you to track your progress, while the “lingots” can be used to purchase additional features within the Duolingo store.
+The XP points relate to your daily goals and allow you to track your progress, while the gems can be used to purchase additional features within the Duolingo store.

-I’m also a big fan of Duolingo’s digital platform, as well as all the visuals and reminders that they provide.
+I’m also a fan of Duolingo’s digital platform, as well as all the visuals and reminders they provide.
+The community feature is nice, too – you can work together on quests, which can help keep you going if you struggle with motivation.

-Their dashboard is super clean and easy to navigate, and includes a daily goal tracker, as well as a scoreboard where you can compete against other users and keep track of your achievements.
+Their dashboard is clean and easy to navigate.
+It includes a daily goal tracker, plus a scoreboard where you can compete against other users and keep track of your achievements.

-Together, this all creates a fun, game-like environment to keep you motivated and on-track (similar to Rocket Spanish’s course).
-It’s almost like a sort of long term questing game, and for that, Duolingo definitely gets two thumbs up.
+Together, this all creates a fun, game-like environment to keep you motivated.
+It’s almost like a long-term questing game.

 Before jumping into the final verdict, let’s compare pricing.
 In short, both companies offer multiple subscription options.

-With Babbel, they offer consumers four different plans in total, three of which include access to one selected language (of their ~15 different languages to choose from).
+Babbel offers consumers four different plans, three of which include access to one selected language (of their ~14 different languages to choose from).

-You have the 3-month plan, which costs around $15 per month; the 6-month plan, which costs $12 per month; the 12-month plan, which costs around $8 per month; and the lifetime plan, which costs around $299 and includes access to all Babbel languages.
+You have the 3-month plan, which costs around $15 per month; the 6-month plan, which costs about $13 per month; the 12-month plan, which costs around $8 per month; and the lifetime plan, which costs around $300 and includes access to all Babbel languages.

-With Duolingo, you have their free version (which I’ve discussed above), as well as their paid subscription plan called Super Duolingo.
-The Super plan costs $84 per year, or $7 per month.
+With Duolingo, you have their free version (which I’ve discussed above), as well as their paid subscription plan called Super Duolingo, which costs around $13 per month.
+Paying upfront for the annual subscription, however, brings your price down to about $7 per month – or you can go with the family plan for up to 6 users, which costs about $10 per month.

-And just to be clear, for upgrading to the Super plan, Duolingo removes those annoying ads, includes unlimited hearts, unlimited test out attempts, and adds personalized lessons to review your mistakes, among other things.
+And just to be clear, for upgrading to the Super plan, Duolingo removes those annoying ads, includes unlimited hearts, unlimited test out attempts, and adds personalized lessons to review your mistakes.

-But what I will say though is that both Babbel and Duolingo are more affordable than other competitors in the language learning space like Rosetta Stone and Pimsleur.
+Also, what I will say is that both Babbel and Duolingo are more affordable than other competitors in the language learning space like Rosetta Stone and Pimsleur.

 In addition, both companies give consumers the chance to test their programs before fully committing.
 With Babbel, you have a 20-day money back guarantee if you’re not satisfied, and with Duolingo, consumers have a 14-day free trial period to test out the Plus subscription.